OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 ## Maturity 2
 ### Benefit
-There is an audit trail of all 3rd party libraries used in development and you know and track their security status at any given time.
+There is an audit trail of all 3rd party dependencies used in development and you know and track their security status at any given time.

 ### Activity

-Evaluate libraries to establish a whitelist of acceptable code dependencies approved for use within a project, team, or the wider organization.
+Evaluate dependencies to establish a whitelist of acceptable code dependencies approved for use within a project, team, or the wider organization.

 Alternatively, introduce a central repository of approved dependencies that all software must be built from.

-Review components regularly to ensure that:
+Review dependencies regularly to ensure that:

 * they remain correctly licensed
 * no known and significant vulnerabilities are present
-* there is support and active maintenance for the component
+* there is support and active maintenance for the dependency
-* there is a good business reason to include the component
+* there is a good business reason to include the dependency

-You may need tools to automate some or all of this process, such as analyzing where the component is used, or checking for updates via a package manager.
+You may need tools to automate some or all of this process, such as analyzing where the dependency is used, or checking for updates via a package manager.
 Consider using an automated tool to scan for vulnerable dependencies.

 ### Maturity Questions
 #### Q 1